kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 Similarly, post-learning aims at studying trained supervised learning problems in a general-purpose fashion, as well as courses of action to take to improve their accuracies.
 This cannot be achieved with a specific choice of a generative model for inputs and the label :math:`(x, y)`.
 Having said that, before delving further, let's review the elementary quantities we need to estimate from i.i.d. samples.

 If we are able to estimate the `Shannon entropy`, the `differential entropy for scalar random variables`, and the `entropy of the copula of a vector random variable`, then we can compute all metrics discussed above.
-To estimate the entropy of a conditional distribution where the condition is on specific value of a categorical variable, it suffices to use as sample the subset of the full sample where the condition is met, and then estimate the unconditional entropy from foregoing subset.
+To estimate the entropy of a conditional distribution where the condition is on the specific value of a categorical variable, it suffices to use as sample the subset of the full sample where the condition is met, and then estimate the unconditional entropy from the foregoing subset.
 To estimate a conditional entropy (resp. mutual information) where conditioning is based on a categorical variable (not a specific value thereof), we recall that it is equal to the average value of the entropy (resp. mutual information) of the conditional distribution(s), which we estimate as previously discussed, weighted by the probability of each outcome.

 We make it a point never to estimate the entropy of continuous random vector directly.
 As previously discussed, in matters pertaining to quantifying associations, the copula of a random vector plays a more central role than its marginals.
-While the copula of a random vector fully (and only) captures associations between its coordinates, its marginals are heavily influenced by how the sample was gathered and invertible transformations it might have undergone (e.g. logarithm transformation, standardization, etc.).
+While the copula of a random vector fully (and only) captures associations between its coordinates, its marginals are heavily influenced by how the sample was gathered and invertible feature transformations it might have undergone (e.g. logarithm transformation, standardization, etc.).
 Intuitively, no invertible transformation applied to coordinates should affect our understanding of associations between them.
 Such transformations, when increasing, would indeed leave the copula invariant, but would affect the marginals.